Students will identify anatomical structures of the human muscular and skeletal systems and the digestive system.

 A team of three students will work cooperatively to determine the path a light beam follows, as it reflects off a series of plane mirrors.

 Students will prepare charts and use them to identify various rocks and minerals.
 Questions about the rocks or minerals, such as their color, specific gravity, relative hardness, reaction to 3 molar hydrochloric acid, shape, and texture will be asked.
-This year will focus more on Metamorphic rocks.
+This year will focus more on Igneous rocks.

 Participants will identify, use, and answer questions about simple machines and recognize the relationships between work, force and distance as they apply to each simple machine.
 Knowledge of the following six simple machines will be demonstrated: lever, inclined plane, pulley, screw, wheel and axle, and wedge.